What is Planning Poker?

 Agree on a Reference Scale: Calibrate the team by discussing one or two reference stories that you all agree on (e.g., "Story X is definitely a 5 and Story Y is a 2").
 This helps especially with new teams or new scales.
 Having anchor examples in mind gives people a comparative sense when voting.
 Over time, as the team sees completed stories and their point values, this internal calibration improves.

 Ensure Understanding Before Estimating: Encourage questions during the discussion phase.
 If someone is quiet, the facilitator might directly ask them if they have any concerns.
 Sometimes a simple clarification can bring estimates closer.
-Make sure everyone knows what is being asked – e.g., are we estimating just dev effort, or dev+test, or overall calendar time?
-Typically story points encompass all work for that item (analysis, development, testing), but align on this definition so that votes are based on the same assumptions.
+Make sure everyone knows what is being asked and what the estimate covers – e.g., are we estimating just dev effort, or dev+test, or overall work?
+Aligning on this definition is crucial for votes based on the same assumptions.
+Crucially, ensure all team members grasp the concept of relative estimation and the meaning behind the chosen scale, resisting the urge to translate points directly back into hours, especially when new to the process.

 Timebox the Discussion: It's easy for estimation meetings to drag on if the team dives too deep into design details or tangents.
 Use a timebox per item (some teams use 5–10 minutes per story as a rule of thumb, maybe less for small items).
 Tools like an egg timer or a timing app can enforce this.
 If time is up and no consensus, consider capturing the main points and moving on – or take a quick break and return with fresh eyes.
 Timeboxing keeps the session lively and prevents fatigue.